Anthropology & Storytelling

 But as McGranahan also says: “And yet.”
 And yet.
-Or as Trouillot said about spelling out anthropology’s relevance to a wider audience: “That will not be easy” (2003:137).
+Or as Trouillot said about spelling out anthropology’s relevance to a wider audience: “That will not be easy” (2003, 137).
 As I look over the scene at the end of 2014, can’t help thinking: Anthropology Is Over.
 We Lost.
 The discipline that built a legacy of attacking the myth of race, meant as a counterpoint to racism.
 And yet.
-2014 brings us Nicholas Wade.
+2014 brought us Nicholas Wade.
 As Paul Stoller says, we are Racing Away From Ferguson.
-Gina Athena Ulysse Can’t Breathe.
 Widening real inequalities while anthropology is still white public space.

 Or as Brittney Cooper writes (via Gina Athena Ulysse): “If I have to begin by convincing you that Black Lives Matter, we have all already lost, haven’t we?”
 (I am utterly undone: My struggle with black rage and fear after Ferguson).

 What to do with an American Anthropology, a discipline that cannot seem to prove to wider audiences that anthropology matters.
 While internally a notion that Black anthropologists matter (if that ever gets off the ground, although see the 2014 Sources on St. Clair Drake), seems eternally trumped by “all anthropologists matter.”
 Here channeling a tweet from @Arther_Affect via Ulysse:

 Which in anthropological practice seems to mean all white French male theorists matter. [*see note below*]